turning on free energy turns off angle restraints

 nonzero when free energy is no, zero when free_energy is yes.

-#2 Updated by David Mobley almost 14 years ago
+#2 Updated by David Mobley over 14 years ago

 Further testing shows that angle restraints don't turn off simply when